Terms of reference for the community governance review of Longstanton and Oakington and Westwick

 that the Commission may find it appropriate to conduct an electoral review of affected areas.

 The Council notes that the Local Government Boundary Commission will require evidence that the Council has consulted on any such recommendations for alterations to the boundaries of the district wards of county electoral divisions as part of the review.
-Of course, such recommendations for alterations may only become apparent during the course of the review.
+Of course, such recommendations for alterations may only become apparent during the review.
 Even so, the Council will endeavour to include any such draft recommendations for alterations at the earliest possible opportunity for consultation that will arise after they become apparent.

 Where such consequential matters affect Cambridgeshire County Council, the Council will also seek the views of that council with regard to alterations to electoral division boundaries in accordance with the government’s guidance.